pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 # Multitasking with Task Caller blocks

-You can organize your program further by placing the blocks for back and forth movement and the blinking light in their own Task blocks.
+You can organize your program differently by placing the blocks for back and forth movement and the blinking light in their own Task blocks.
 Then you can place their Task Caller blocks in the Multitask block, as shown below.

 {% include block-program.html
 path="L04_3_multitask_task"
-caption="TODO"
+caption="You can convert both stacks of blocks into their own respective task,
-width="100%"
+         and make them run at the same time." width="100%"
 %}